Hidden Measurement Error in LLM Pipelines Distorts Annotation, Evaluation, and Benchmarking: Monte Carlo Simulations

-The robustness has a clean explanation.
-The \texttt{lmer} estimator targets the \emph{marginal} variance components (the averages across the population of items) rather than the per-item variances.
-Scaling each item's item$\times$prompt component by $1 + \gamma z_i^2$ inflates that component on average by $E[1 + \gamma z_i^2] = 1 + \gamma$, so the marginal item$\times$prompt variance equals $(1 + \gamma)\sigma^2_{\alpha\rho}$, and the estimator recovers exactly that average.
-The sparse 3-way interaction gets absorbed into the residual variance, slightly inflating $\hat{\sigma}^2_\epsilon$, but does not distort the two-way components because it is concentrated in a small fraction of items.
+Why does this work? \texttt{lmer} estimates \emph{marginal} variance components, namely the population averages over items, not per-item variances.
+With each item's item$\times$prompt component scaled by $1 + \gamma z_i^2$, the population average of the scaling is $E[1 + \gamma z_i^2] = 1 + \gamma$, giving a marginal item$\times$prompt variance of $(1 + \gamma)\sigma^2_{\alpha\phi}$, which is what the estimator returns.
+The sparse 3-way interaction concentrates in a small fraction of items, lands in the residual bucket, and inflates $\hat{\sigma}^2_\epsilon$ slightly.
+The two-way components stay intact.

 Untested scenarios include multimodal residuals (e.g., from a mixture of refusals and compliance), extreme base rates (above 0.9 or below 0.1), unbalanced designs with missing cells, post-hoc model specification search, and nonlinear temperature effects.